WCBS-FM: Classic hits format

 On February 2, 2017, CBS agreed to merge CBS Radio with Entercom, currently the fourth-largest radio broadcaster in the United States; the sale was conducted using a Reverse Morris Trust so that it would be tax-free.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating WCBS radio (both 101.1 FM and 880 AM) from WCBS-TV.
 The merger was approved on November 9, 2017, and was consummated on November 17.
-As part of the agreement with CBS, Entercom was given the rights to use the brand and trademarks for WCBS-FM along with sister stations WCBS (AM), KCBS (AM) in San Francisco and KCBS-FM in Los Angeles for a 20 year period after which Entercom (or succeeding entity) will be required to relinquish using those call-letters.
+As part of the agreement with CBS, Entercom was given the rights to use the brand and trademarks for WCBS-FM along with sister stations WCBS (AM), KCBS (AM) in San Francisco and KCBS-FM in Los Angeles for a 20-year period after which Entercom (or succeeding entity) will be required to relinquish using those call-letters.

 Signal strength

 WCBS-FM broadcasts at 6,700 watts.
-WBEB, an adult contemporary station in Philadelphia, also broadcasts on 101.1 MHz.
+Co-owned WBEB, an adult contemporary station in Philadelphia, also broadcasts on 101.1 MHz.
 WBEB's signal reaches far north into New Jersey, especially along Interstate 287 south of Morristown, and in Northwestern New Jersey.
 In those areas WBEB interferes with WCBS-FM, and in some spots, WBEB's signal actually seems stronger.
 This is because WBEB broadcasts at 14,000 watts, although from a lower antenna height.

 WCBS-FM's subcarrier also airs Spanish language Catholic programming for New York, New Jersey and Connecticut from Radio Maria Hispana, a local unit of Radio Maria USA.